revolist/revogrid-docs/gantt.md

   advancedCallout:
     title: Gantt is part of the Pro Advanced bundle.
   cta:
-    title: Ship Gantt as a feature, not a project.
+    title: Add Gantt scheduling without building it from scratch.
-    description: Embed RevoGrid Gantt in your product and keep the scheduling experience under your control.
+    description: Embed RevoGrid Gantt, customize it with your product UI, and keep every scheduling interaction under your control.
     primaryHref: /demo/gantt
-    primaryLabel: Try live demo
+    primaryLabel: Try the live demo
     secondaryHref: /pro/prices
     secondaryLabel: View Pro pricing
 ---